-Your local Home Improvement Agency (HIA) may be able to advise you on double glazing and insulation or offer a handyperson service to make small improvements such as installing draught-proofing.
-HIAs are not-for-profit organisations run by local councils, housing associations and charities.
+Your local Home Improvement Agency (HIA) (page 40) may be able to advise you on double glazing and insulation or offer a handyperson service to make small improvements such as installing draught-proofing.
+HIAs are mostly not-for-profit organisations run by local councils, housing associations and charities.
 They provide services to help older people live independently.

-Contact a national body such as Foundations (page 38), Care & Repair Cymru in Wales (page 38), or Radius in Northern Ireland (page 39) to find your local home improvement agency.
+Contact a national body such as Foundations (page 40), Care & Repair Cymru in Wales (page 40), or Radius' Staying Put housing adaptation service in Northern Ireland (page 42) to find your local home improvement agency.
 Many local Age UKs also offer handyperson services.

-In Wales, contact Age Cymru about handyperson services.
+In Wales, contact Age Cymru Advice (page 38) about handyperson services.
 See our factsheets Help with heating costs and Home improvements and repairs for more information.
 In Wales, see Age Cymru's factsheet Help with heating costs in Wales.